 7. About 49% of marketers are learning to drive content to align with the buyer’s journey.
 (LookBookHQ)

-Key takeaway: It is important that content created is strategic (keeping in mind what your target audience wants to read) and fits into a lead nurturing scheme to convert maximum qualified leads into customers.
+Key takeaway: It is important that content created is strategic (keeping in mind what your target audience wants to read) and fits into a lead nurturing scheme to convert maximum qualified leads (Marketing qualified or Sales qualified) into customers.
 According to Neil Patel, If brands can develop an effective strategy for creating content based on proper understanding of their target audience, they’ll not only drive leads but will also increase sales.

 Must Read: Top Advantages of B2B Marketing Plan